 The Employment Law Mediator Training Program DR110

-This intensive five-day training program is an essential first step for individuals seeking to become qualified as an employment mediator.
+This intensive five-day training program is an essential step for individuals seeking to become qualified as an employment mediator.

 Some experts have a wealth of knowledge in employment law but little experience in the process, theories and techniques of mediation.
 Others may have extensive experience in the mediation process but are less familiar with the statutory framework of employment law, the potential and risk of litigation, and the nature and scope of remedies in employment law cases.
 This program combines training in the two elements - substantive law and process skills - essential to the successful mediation of employment disputes, thus enhancing the ability of experts to mediate these important and difficult disputes.
-You will gain hands-on experience in mediation of the complex issues of disability, wage and hour, sex and sex harassment, age, race, religion, and national origin.
+You will gain hands-on experience in mediation of the complex issues of disability, wage and hour, sex and sex harassment, age, race, religion, national origin, and whistleblower discrimination.

 CLE credits will be awarded as follows for participants that attend the entire workshop: 28 skill hours; 2 professionalism and ethics hours.